-- Strong written warning from teacher sent via email with notification - Must redo and submit assignment - Zero grade for assignment - Instructor will record the offense; a photocopy of the plagiarized work & original (if available) will be kept on record in the EAP Academic Dishonesty Record - Conference with EAP Coordinator and the Dean to negotiate a solution depending on the nature and severity of the offenses (this may include but is not limited to repeating the level, probationary status, suspension, or dismissal).
+- You will receive a strong written email warning from the teacher sent via email with notification. - You must redo and submit the assignment. - You will receive a zero grade for the assignment. - Your instructor will record the offense; a photocopy of the plagiarized work & original (if available) will be kept on record in the EAP Academic Dishonesty Record - Conference with EAP Coordinator and the Dean to negotiate a solution depending on the nature and severity of the offenses (this may include but is not limited to repeating the level, probationary status, suspension, or dismissal).